 When done right, it is hands down one of the best pies you will have.
 The meringue is the star of the show – a dreamy, light fluff that gets toasted just like a perfect toasted marshmallow.

-This recipe is more of a lemon meringue tart, which is the way I think it should always be made.
 Instead of a classic pie crust, I do a shortbread crust.
-It’s a little sweeter and more sturdy than a butter pie crust and there is no rolling involved.
-Ever since I discovered a recipe for a press in tart crust that’s what I’m doing.
-Tart crust is a much easier process.
-It’s more like shortbread, which is why I like it so much for lemon meringue pie.
+It’s a little sweeter and more sturdy than a butter pie crust, and no rolling is involved.
+Since I first discovered a recipe for a press in tart crust that’s what I’m making most often.

 In most recipes, you bake the meringue on top of the filling to toast and cook the egg whites.
 I would tend to stay away from those recipes.
 The meringue tends to veer on the side of a tasteless sponge and I’m really not about that for my pie.
 Instead, I opt for an Italian-style meringue.

-It’s basically marshmallow fluff and it is the most stable meringue you can make.
-You add a hot sugar syrup to the beaten egg whites which will gently cook them as they whip into a stable meringue that does not need to be baked.
+This Italian meringue is basically marshmallow fluff.
+It is the most stable meringue you can make.
+A hot sugar syrup is added to the beaten egg whites which gently cooks them as they whip into a stable meringue that does not need to be baked.
 Just be very cautious when adding the hot sugar to the mixer.
-Be sure to steam the liquid down the side of the bowl instead of in the middle of the mixer so it does not spray onto you.
+Be sure to stream the liquid down the side of the bowl instead of in the middle of the mixer so it does not spray onto you.
 Once it’s whipped, dollop the meringue into a mound on the lemon filling.
 Use the back of the spoon to make pretty swirls.
 Make sure to get good texture for maximum toastage.

 Now crank out that culinary torch (that rarely gets touched) and impress all your friends with this stunner of a pie.
 If you don’t have a culinary torch, no worries, just broil the meringue for a few minutes.